The best time to go to Mackinac Island is hotly debated. The island may be surrounded by sea-blue waters and endless ocean-like waves.

-For those who prefer a slower pace along with the step-back-into-time vibe Mackinac Island is famous for providing, will be delighted to know that, yes, the island is open and welcoming all year round–no matter the weather.
+Those who prefer a slower pace along with the step-back-into-time vibe Mackinac Island is famous for providing will be delighted to know that, yes, the island is open and welcoming all year round–no matter the weather.

 When to Visit Mackinac Island

 The best time to visit Mackinac Island depends on your idea of pleasure.
 The warm temperatures and clear skies bring the most people to the island between May and October.

 The earliest visitors, who would navigate there each year from 1000 BC to 1650 AD, saw this time as the best for fishing.
 The land was sacred to them and they called it Michilimackinac.
 Centuries later, after the occupation by Europeans, then settlement by Americans, the name was shortened to Mackinac.

 Since then, particularly due to the beautiful Mackinac Island weather in July, it’s served as a family resort destination, as well as the home for many permanent residents who are drawn to its quaintness and natural beauty.

 It’s one of the best road trips to take in the Midwest due to its excellent scenery no matter the season or time of year.

 The most remarkable feature of Mackinac Island is the feeling of stepping into the 19th century.
 All motor vehicles have been banned since 1898.